ahmedanwar88/machine_learning_task_part_2/README.md

 ## Approach

 1. Selecting and downloading the dataset
-    - I chose the clothing images dataset available at: LINK : [Dataset](https://github.com/alexeygrigorev/clothing-dataset-small)
+    - I chose the clothing images dataset available at: [Dataset](https://github.com/alexeygrigorev/clothing-dataset-small)
 2. Dataset visualization and preparation
 3. Model selection and training
 4. Model evaluation and error analysis